-For the 2019 Annual General Meeting of Shareholders, the Company held the meeting on 24 April 2019 at 10.00 hours at Meeting Room No. 501, 5th Floor, Premier Corporate Park, No.1, Soi Premier 2, Srinakarin Road, Nongbon Sub-district, Prawet District, Bangkok.
-A total of 56 shareholders attended the meeting in person and by proxy or 62.1536% of the total number of subscribed shares after deduction of treasury stock.
-The meeting was attended by the total of 10 directors from the totaling of 10 directors comprising the Chairman, Chairman of the Audit Committee, Managing Director and 6 other directors.
+For the 2016 Annual General Meeting of Shareholders, the Company held the meeting on 20 April 2016 at 10.00 hours at Meeting Room No. 501, 5th Floor, Premier Corporate Park, No.1, Soi Premier 2, Srinakarin Road, Nongbon Sub-district, Prawet District, Bangkok.
+A total of 64 shareholders attended the meeting in person and by proxy or 54.1919% of the total number of subscribed shares after deduction of treasury stock.
+The meeting was attended by the total of 8 directors comprising the Chairman, Chairman of the Audit Committee, Managing Director and 6 other directors.
 In addition, the Company's senior management for Accounting Division, Financial Division and Legal Division of the Company and its subsidiary; Corporate Secretary and external auditor also joined the meeting.

-At every General Meeting of Shareholders, including in 2019, the Company assigned the Thailand Securities Depository Company Limited which is the share registrar of the Company, to send the notice of the meeting together with the rules and procedures for attending the meeting and all relevant supporting information of the various agendas, which included adequate and clear opinions from the directors for each agenda item, to inform the shareholders prior to the meeting date.
+The Company assigned the Thailand Securities Depository Company Limited which is the share registrar of the Company, to send the notice of the meeting together with the rules and procedures for attending the meeting and all relevant supporting information of the various agendas, which included adequate and clear opinions from the directors for each agenda item, to inform the shareholders prior to the meeting date.
 Such information in both Thai and English were also posted not less than 30 days prior to the meeting date on the Company's website; www.premier-technology.co.th, so as to allow the shareholders time to review the information in advance of the date of the meeting.
 The minutes of the meeting was prepared and filed with the Stock Exchange of Thailand and disseminated on the Company's website within 14 days from the date of the meeting for the shareholders to review.

-In 2019, the Company was assessed for the management quality of its Annual General Shareholders' Meeting under the Annual General Shareholders Meeting (AGM) Assessment project organized by the Thai Investors Association together with the Office of the Securities and Exchange Commission and the Thai Listed Companies Association.
+In 2016, the Company was assessed for the management quality of its Annual General Shareholders' Meeting under the Annual General Shareholders Meeting (AGM) Assessment project organized by the Thai Investors Association together with the Office of the Securities and Exchange Commission and the Thai Listed Companies Association.
 The criteria used in the assessment covers the various steps in arranging the shareholders' meeting before the meeting day, on the meeting day and after the meeting day.
 The Company received an "Excellent" rating.

-The criteria that the Company was not able to put into practices according to the 2019 CGR in Chapter 1: The Rights of Shareholders are as follows:
+The criteria that the Company was not able to put into practices according to the 2016 CGR in Chapter 1: The Rights of Shareholders are as follows:

-- 1. The Company had not present about the vote-counting auditor in the shareholders meeting report since in providing independent individual to be the canvasser or to verify the vote results is not the method to prevent corruption in casting a vote.
+1. The Company had not present about the vote-counting auditor in the shareholders meeting report since in providing independent individual to be the canvasser or to verify the vote results is not the method to prevent corruption in casting a vote.
 The Company has completely provided the method in counting, storing vote documents and recording of the meeting as well as disclosed on the Company's website.
-Thus the proceeding of the meeting and vote counting is transparent and accountability. - 2.
-The Board of Director hold total shares of more that 25% of the issued shares of the Company as the Company has no rights or involved in trading or holding shares of shareholders.
+Thus the proceeding of the meeting and vote counting is transparent and accountability.

+2. The Board of Director hold total shares of more that 25% of the issued shares of the Company as the Company has no rights or involved in trading or holding shares of shareholders.